scottellis/omap3-pwm/README.md

 The [four-channel] instruction are coming soon.

-Once on the system, use insmod to load using the optional frequency parameter.
+Once on the system, use insmod to load the driver.
-The default frequency is 1024 Hz.
-Use multiples of two with a max of 16384.
+There are several parameters you can pass to the module on load.

+pwm=<channel> choices are 8,9,10 or 11

+use_sys_clock=1 only applicable for PWM 10 or 11.
+PWM 8 and 9 already use
+		the 13 MHz sys clock for input.
+The default for PWM 10 or 11 is to use a 32768 Hz clock.
+Gives you better granularity.

+frequency=<n> 	Some multiple of two (because I'm a lazy coder) up to the input
+		clock frequency / 2.
+The input clock is either 13 MHz or 32768 Hz depending on the PWM channel and whether the use_sys_clock is set.
+The default frequency is 1024.

+The driver implements a character device interface.
+When it loads, it will create a /dev/pwm<channel> entry.
+If you are on the console or watching the log the driver will show you the source clock frequency.

 	root@overo# ls
 	pwm.ko

 	root@overo# insmod pwm.ko

-The driver implements a character device interface.
-When it loads, it will create a /dev/pwm10 entry.
+	[17311.489135] source clock rate 32768

+	root@overo:~# rmmod pwm

+	root@overo:~# insmod pwm.ko pwm=8
+	[17373.138122] source clock rate 13000000

+	root@overo:~# rmmod pwm

+	root@overo:~# insmod pwm.ko pwm=10 use_sys_clock=1
+	[17445.638397] source clock rate 13000000

 Then to issue commands you can use any program that can do file I/O. cat and echo will work.